 Asset Developmet Projects

-NDI has hosted over 15 Asset Summits in Florida, Georgia, Washington, DC and Ohio.
+NDI has hosted over 20 Asset Summits in various states across the country.
 The Asset Summit Model brings together members of the asset building community and members of the disability community to begin the dialogue on how the two communities can work together to build the economic self-sufficiency for persons with disabilities.
 To begin the dialogue between the two communities, each community provides an overview of the services, resources and tools that they provide as well as to identify the needs of both communities.
 In addition to the sharing of the services, resources and tools, the attendees work together to address the following questions: